 This mismatch has exposed a critical limitation in traditional fraud detection systems.
 Rule engines are too rigid.
 Standalone machine learning models are predictive but isolated.
 Human review, while necessary, is too slow for real-time payments.

-What’s emerging as a solution is AI agent architecture for fraud detection in financial payment systems, where fraud detection is no longer treated as a single prediction step, but as a real-time, multi-agent decision system.
-This architectural approach is increasingly being adopted by banks, FinTechs, and payment platforms operating at scale.
+The emerging solution is AgentOps-powered AI agent architecture for fraud detection in financial payment systems, transforming fraud prevention from a single prediction step into a real-time, multi-agent decision system.
+This approach, supported by structured operational frameworks, is being increasingly adopted by banks, FinTechs, and large-scale payment platforms to ensure reliability, governance, and scalability.

 Why Real-Time Fraud Detection Requires an Architectural Shift